 ```

-By default, the configuration list is `(all, whitespace := normalized, ordering := exact)`.
+By default, the configuration list is `(check all, whitespace := normalized, ordering := exact)`.

 Whitespace handling (after trimming leading and trailing whitespace):